Atarilab/DOOM/README.md

 ---

+## VS Code Workspace Setup
+Open VS Code with `unitree_mujoco_container` as the project directory and build the docker container.

 ## Running the scripts
 Once inside the container and the connection to the robot has been established, you can run the python scripts by:
 ```bash